forthy42/net2o/wiki/nsa-backdoor.md

 software is even worse, because small bugs have big consequences, and security bugs usually don't affect direct functionality, and therefore can lure inside the program for a long time.
-And with the NSA Bullrun program, we not only have to deal with the normal, "lazy" bugs, which don't cause any harm until found (either by honest security researcher or evil criminals), but with bugs intentionally placed, and used by the secret services from day 0.
+And with the NSA Bullrun program, we not only have to deal with the normal, ”lazy” bugs, which don't cause any harm until found (either by honest security researcher or evil criminals), but with bugs intentionally placed, and used by the secret services from day 0.

-Developing in Forth is a "crash early, crash often" exercise, but security related bugs don't crash the program.
+Developing in Forth is a “crash early, crash often” exercise, but security related bugs don't crash the program.

 net2o is not ready for wide-spread use, so bugs do happen, and get fixed, but the bugs described here usually are real bugs I found and fixed during development.
-All of them look like professionally implanted backdoors by the NSA, because that's the state of the art how to implant backdoors: It must provide its author with "reasonable denial", claiming incompetence.
+All of them look like professionally implanted backdoors by the NSA, because that's the state of the art how to implant backdoors: It must provide its author with “reasonable denial”, claiming incompetence.

 However, in order to get things right, we need a culture of accepting our mistakes, and fixing them.
 Many programmers deny bugs, and